Valkyrie Profile: Music

 The music of all the Valkyrie Profile games was composed by Motoi Sakuraba.
 Valkyrie Profile 2: Silmeria has two original soundtracks, Alicia and Silmeria.
 Each soundtrack is divided into two discs totalling 70 songs from the game.
 Prior to the release, a special artifact box was released which included a copy of the game, ten musical tracks, a keychain, and a figurine.
 The in-game score was written as MIDI tracks, allowing it to fit easily onto the DS cartridge.
 Drawing from the darker themes of the narrative, Sakuraba created a subdued and emotional score that noticeably moved away from his score for Silmeria while still being separate from his work on Valkyrie Profile.
 The score included original composition and arranged versions of tracks from Sakuraba's scores for Valkyrie Profile.
 The soundtrack conversion for the DS cartridge was done by sound design studio Noisycroak.
 A two-disc soundtrack album was published by Square Enix's music label on November 5, 2008.
 For the album release, Sakuraba used the MIDI originals as reference and redid all the tracks with full orchestration.
 While faithful to the original, the larger range of sounds resulted in some differences.
 A twelve-track arrange album, handled by Sakuraba, was published alongside the main soundtrack album.
 Producer Yoshinori Yamagishi mentioned his favorite way of drawing out emotion in players was through music and sound effects, helping to both immerse new players in the world of the game and play upon the nostalgia of series fans.
 The game utilizes a mixture of music from the franchise and new compositions.

 Printed adaptations

 Several manga have been written based on the series.
 They are Valkyrie Profile, Valkyrie Profile 2: Silmeria, and Valkyrie Profile: The Dark Alchemist.
 A manga anthology called Valkyrie Profile Enix Supercomic Gekijoh is based on the PlayStation Portable version of Valkyrie Profile: Lenneth.

 Reception

 Overall, the Valkyrie Profile series received positive critical reception both in Japan and the West.
 The series has shipped 2.2 million copies by 2016.

 Some Valkyrie Profile games have been included in various lists of top games.
 In a 2006 reader's poll conducted by Famitsu, the first Valkyrie Profile was voted the 27th best video game of all time.
-Valkyrie Profile: Lenneth received IGN's award for Best PSP RPG of 2006.
+Valkyrie Profile: Lenneth received IGNs award for Best PSP RPG of 2006.
 Valkyrie Profile 2: Silmeria received IGN's award for "Best Game No One Played".